top of page

 • Cracks at the lip corners

-• Metallic taste or dry mouth
+• Metallic taste or persistent dry mouth

 Root-Cause Clues Worth Exploring